 Apart from these features, kitchen sinks vary considerably in design and materials and can be oval, rectangular or even triangular, but they all are one of five basic types:

-Remodelista points out that before dishwashers became ubiquitous, the double-bowl sink with a divider that separates the sink into two washing areas made a lot of sense.
-You could fill one bowl with soapy water and one with rinse water, making the task of washing dishes that much easier and more efficient.
+Before dishwashers became ubiquitous, the double-bowl sink with a divider that separates the sink into two washing areas made a lot of sense.
+You could fill one bowl with soapy water and the other with rinse water, making the task of washing dishes that much easier and more efficient.
 Many people with dishwashers still prefer double-bowl sinks over single-bowl ones, but double sinks aren't without their drawbacks:

-- They eat up more counter space and reduce your food-prep area.
+- Take up more counter space and reduce food-prep area

-- They require extra space under the counter for the plumbing required to connect two drains to the waste line instead of just one.
+- Require extra space under the counter for the plumbing required to connect two drains to the waste line instead of just one

-- They provide less sink space for washing large pots and pans.
+- Provide less sink space for washing large pots and pans

 Kitchen Sink Materials

-About 70 percent of the world's kitchens feature a stainless-steel sink, says Swiss sink manufacturer Franke, and among the reasons are that stainless steel is lightweight, inexpensive and hygienic.
+About 70 percent of the world's kitchens feature a stainless steel sink, says Swiss sink manufacturer Franke, likely because stainless steel is lightweight, inexpensive and hygienic.
 The three major kitchen formats, including drop-in, undermount and farmhouse, are available in stainless steel, and drainboard sinks are almost always made of this material.
-If you prefer a different material, you can choose cast iron, fireclay, granite composite, copper or on the more exotic side, glass, solid granite or solid marble.

 Cast iron and fireclay come coated with a baked-on enamel finish, which is usually white.
 Both of these materials are heavy and add an element of solidity to the kitchen design.
 They are easy to clean and scratch-resistant, and unlike a copper or stainless-steel kitchen sink, the hard enamel finish won't sustain stains from bleach and household acids, such as vinegar and citrus juice.

-According to the Kitchen Sink Handbook, composite sinks are manufactured with a combination of 80 percent crushed granite or marble and 20 percent resin and have the appearance of stone without the maintenance problems.
-They are nonporous and easy to clean, and they have an attractive dark color that highlights light countertops and kitchen walls.
+Composite sinks are manufactured with a combination of 80 percent crushed granite or marble and 20 percent resin and have the appearance of stone without the maintenance problems.
+Composite sinks are nonporous and easy to clean, and they have an attractive dark color that highlights light countertops and kitchen walls.